lltfm/openness/README.md

 possible, we decide later, holding uncertainty & acting as a conduit for the flow of truth which we do not fully understand.

-Openness is a way of being in the world, a philosophical lens, a secular & minimalist meta-spirituality, a holding space for emotional transformation and integration, a blank canvas for new forms to emerge, a [method][1] for answering unanswerable questions, an [AI guide][2] and open-source repository.
+Openness is a way of being in the world, a philosophical lens, a customizable personal belief system, a holding space for emotional transformation and integration, a blank canvas for new forms to emerge, a [method][1] for answering unanswerable questions, an [AI guide][2] and open-source repository.
 It seeks to integrate & express all experiences, thoughts & emotions, chosen & unchosen, desired & undesired.
 It pays particular attention to the uncomfortable, the shameful & the fearful.